KTH/lms-antagna/README.md

     Open the newly created `.env` and fill it with the required data.
 This file will be read on startup as environmental variables.

-2. Run `npm run start:dev` to start the app in development mode
+2. Run `npm run dev` to start the app in development mode

 ## :rocket: Production